(From phys.org) Less than two years after shocking the science world with the discovery of…

 Particle physics and decorative glassware are two disciplines that don’t often meet.
 But given the striking results of a recent artist-scientist collaboration, perhaps that could change.

-Artists Nathalie Kalbach and Urii Guchenia at the Chicagoland Nathalie Studio created stained-glass artwork as a representation of the inside the Muon g-2 experiment at Fermilab.
+Artists Nathalie Kalbach and Urii Guchenia at the Chicagoland Nathalie Studio created stained-glass artwork as a representation of the magnetic field inside the Muon g-2 experiment at Fermilab.
 The centerpiece of Muon g-2 is a 15-meter-diameter ring-shaped magnet through which particles called muons shoot round at high speed.

 To do the experiment, scientists have to keep the magnetic field throughout the whole ring extremely uniform and check it regularly so they can make tweaks.
 Earlier this year, the scientists took one of many measurements of just how uniform the field was.
 Slices from around the whole ring were squashed into a 2-D map, and it’s this very map that is now immortalized in glass.

 The different colors of glass represent the amount of imperfection in the field, with the red and blue areas showing the greatest nonuniformities.
-Although it looks as though there are huge variations in the field between the center and the edges, even the darkest colors in the map represent a discrepancy from the desired strength of just two parts per million.
+Although it looks as though there are huge variations in the field between the center and the edges, even the darkest colors in the map represent a discrepancy from the desired field strength of just two parts per million.
 And it’s getting even better.

 “The map in glass is actually already outdated,” said Muon g-2 scientist Ran Hong, scientist at Argonne National Laboratory who came up with the idea and owns the artwork.
 “We’ve since corrected for the nonuniformities at that level and are now getting it even more uniform.”